What is the Reserve Educational Assistance Program (REAP)?

 How Much Does VA Pay?

 The educational assistance allowance payable under the Reserve Educational Assistance Program is a percentage of the Montgomery GI Bill-Active Duty (MGIB) rate based on the number of continuous days served on active duty.
-Persons released before 90 days due to an injury, illness, or disease incurred or aggravated in the line of duty receive the 40% rate (current payment rates).
+Persons released before 90 days due to an injury, illness, or disease incurred or aggravated in the line of duty receive the 40 percent rate (current payment rates).

 The amount VA pays is based on the type of training program and training time (i.e. full time, half time, etc).
 If attendance is less than a month or less than full-time, payments are reduced proportionately.

 What Programs Are Available?

 - College or University Degree Programs

 Note: VA does not approve schools or programs for benefits.
 Each individual state approves schools and courses.
 To find out if your school or program is approved for VA educational benefits under REAP, contact your school’s VA Certifying Official, or call VA at the toll-free number below.

 How Can You Apply for the Reserve Educational Assistance Program?